jacobmix/moonlight-chrome/documentation.md

 `Disable` `Cancel`
 `Learn more`
 Just press `Cancel` to continue without disabling Moonlght.
 If you don't want this popup every time you launch Chrome:
-[Here](https://stackoverflow.com/a/30361260)'s a script that will disable it when ran as admin while Chrome is closed.
+[Here](https://stackoverflow.com/a/30361260)'s a script that will disable it when run as admin while Chrome is closed.
 Note: The popup will return when Chrome updates.
 So you might wanna keep the file or get it again.

 # Troubleshooting: